semik/piwigo-import-tree/README.md

 Šemík's notes
 -------------
-Modified for importing data from My Photo Gallery 4.0 by fuzzymonkey.org, looong time dead.
+Modified for importing data from My Photo Gallery 4.0 by fuzzymonkey.org, which is looong time unsuported.

 Usage:
 ```